Term limits in the Philippines: Term limits of local officials

 From 1955, when local officials were first directly elected, up to the enactment of the Local Government Code of 1991, local officials had four-year terms with unlimited reelection.

 Officials elected under the Local Government Code of 1991 have three-year terms with up to two reelections.
-The Bangsamoro Parliament, which is goverened by the Bangsamoro Organic Law, also has a three-year term with up to two reelections.
+The Bangsamoro Parliament, which is governed by the Bangsamoro Organic Law, also has a three-year term with up to two reelections.

 Exceptions

 Special and recall elections

 Local officials elected via recall elections can be reelected three times, as the first election was not for a full term.
 This was first decided on the case of Ding Roman, who won the 1993 Bataan gubernatorial recall election, then was reelected in 1995, 1998 and 2001.
 In the 2001 election, he faced disqualification suits as he had already served at least parts of three terms.
 The Supreme Court ruled that his 2001 reelection was valid.

 On the same decision that confirmed Roman's candidacy, the Supreme Court clarified that in cases of special elections, the term won during the special election counts as the first term, and a legislator can only be reelected twice (House representative) or once (senator).

 Another instance was of Edward Hagedorn's.He won the 2002 Puerto Princesa mayoral recall election, then won in the 2004 and 2007 elections.
-Hagedorn faced disqualification cases when he ran in 2010; the Commission on Elections allowed Hagedorn to defend the mayorality.
+Hagedorn faced disqualification cases when he ran in 2010; the Commission on Elections allowed Hagedorn to defend the mayoralty.

 Deputies of local executives (vice governors and vice mayors) who succeeded mayors can still be elected into office three times if they choose to defend the seat.